Adsense

 What Is a Watershed?

-A watershed is an area of land where all water—rain, snowmelt, streams, and groundwater—drains to a single common outlet, such as a river, lake, wetland, or ocean.
+A watershed is an area of land where all water—rain, snowmelt, streams, and groundwater—drains to a single outlet such as a river, lake, wetland, or ocean.

-Think of a watershed like a natural bowl:
+Think of a watershed as a natural bowl:

 • Rain falls anywhere inside the bowl